MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

     This step is optional.

-    Follow this step if you want to oldRepoA to be in its own dir called oldRepoA in the newRepoA and if you prefer to the moving before the merge when it is simpler.
+    Follow this step if you want to oldRepoA to be in its own dir called oldRepoA in the newRepoA and if you prefer to do the moving before the merge.

     ```bash
     $ git clone git@github.com:myUsername/oldRepoA.git